High density concrete aggregate

 - environmental concerns in sensitive areas

-Wassara drilling technology is the solution to these challenges and has been used successfully in many tunnelling applications over the years:
+Therefore, Wassara drilling technology is the solution to these challenges and their customers use these successfully in many tunnelling applications over the years.
+Here are some examples:

 - Anchor drilling for immersed tunnels

 Another team-member of the LKAB group is LKAB Berg & Betong.
 This is the company that among other things, sprays concrete in the LKAB mine tunnels to keep them save.
 Both Wassara and LKAB Berg & Betong supply their products to external commercial projects as well.